DHTMLX/docs-todolist/docs/guides/integration_with_vue.md

 // ...
 ~~~

 ### Step 3.
-Adding To Do List into the app
+Add the To Do List into the app

-To add the component into the app, open the **App.vue** file and replace the default code with the following one:
+To add the component into the app, open *App.vue* and replace the default code with the following snippet:

 ~~~html title="App.vue"
 <script>